-With our Latin American Spanish lessons for School activities you will learn "School activities" in 4 easy steps.
-The Latin American Spanish you will learn in this lesson consists of 10 Sentences for things you do at school.
+With our Latin American Spanish lessons you will learn the topic "School activities" in 4 quick and easy steps.
+The Latin American Spanish you will learn in these lessons consists of 10 sentences for things you do at school.

 |3||Yo trabajo con la computadora.||I work on the computer.|